Table of Contents

 - Partial thromboplastin time (PTT) reflects the intrinsic plasma coagulation system and the common pathway which is usually between 20 – 35 seconds.
 PTT may be prolonged with defective or decreasing coagulation factors II, V, VIII, IX, X, XI and XII.

 - Prothrombin time (thromboplastin time, Quick test) shows the function of the quicker extrinsic coagulation system and the common pathway.
+In many cases, assays of Factor VIII and IX are indicated.
 It is measured in percentages and results lower than 70 % are signs of defective or decreased coagulation factors II, VII, IX and X. The Quick test is a laboratory test.
 In order to obtain comparable results, INR (international normalized ratio) is used in clinical routine.

-- Thrombin time (TT) is a test to determine the common pathway.
+- Thrombin time (TT) is a test to determine the common pathway for formation of blood clots.
 Active thrombin activates fibrinogen and in cases of fibrinogen deficiency, TT is prolonged.
+This indicates towards desseminated intravascular coagulation.

 - Another option to detect fibrinogen deficiency is to measure reptilase time.
 Reptilase is a snake venom that may split fibrinogen.
 In cases of fibrinogen deficiency, reptilase time is prolonged.